 We have two very enjoyable cutaway diagrams from this point, which give you a sense of how what’s now Embankment station worked.

 This arrangement of the three stations and their names – Trafalgar Square, Strand, and Charing Cross – remained in place for most of the 20th century.
-You can see it in this extract from the underground map in 1920.

 In 1926, the Charing Cross, Euston & Hampstead Railway closed its tunnel loop and opened a second platform at what’s now Embankment and an extension to Kennington.
 That’s how it appears in the first diagrammatic (rather than geographical) Harry Beck map from 1933.